usama-hameed/ETL_Project/README.md

 This package has following 3 files:
 - **main.py**- This serves as the starting point of the project.
 Functions for scraping data and saving it into PostgreSQL are invoked from this file.
 - **crawler.py** - This file contains complete scraping code.
-- **cleaning_text**- Here, you'll find functions essential for cleaning and transforming text before it's loaded into the database.
+- **cleaning_text.py**- Here, you'll find functions essential for cleaning and transforming text before it's loaded into the database.

 #### db
 This package comprises the following two files: